 With Bill Clinton as President, the GOP came together around the issues that unite all Republicans.
 United around the principles of limited government and personal responsibility, the GOP regained control of both the House and Senate during the Republican revolution of 1994.

-Throughout the nineties, Log Cabin members worked from the inside to educate members of the GOP about the important issues affecting gay and lesbian Americans.
+Throughout the nineties, Log Cabin members worked from the inside to educate members of the GOP about the important issues affecting LGBT Americans.
 Governor Bill Weld from Massachusetts, Governor George Pataki from New York, Governor Christine Todd Whitman from New Jersey, New York City Mayor Rudolph Giuliani and Los Angeles Mayor Richard Riordan became leading voices of inclusion and liberty.
 They share our vision that the GOP should be a big tent.
 That tent was damaged in 1996 when the presidential campaign of Bob Dole returned a $500 donation made by Log Cabin.
 Eventually, he accepted the money, but the episode showed how much work remained in transforming the GOP.
-Even so, throughout the late nineties, the GOP made slow but steady progress in reaching out to gay and lesbian Americans.
+Even so, throughout the late nineties, the GOP made slow but steady progress in reaching out to LGBT Americans.

 In 2000, then Texas Governor George W. Bush built his campaign around the philosophy of compassionate conservatism.
 He vowed to be a uniter, not a divider.
 During the campaign, Governor Bush met with a group of gay conservatives.
 After the meeting, he said he was a better man for having heard their stories and listened to their concerns.
 The 2000 campaign was notable for its lack of anti-gay rhetoric.
 Log Cabin endorsed Governor Bush in his campaign against Vice President Al Gore.
 After his election, President Bush initially fulfilled his pledge to be a uniter and a compassionate conservative.
 He kept in place an executive order from the Clinton Administration which prohibited discrimination against gay and lesbian federal workers.
 He appointed gay people throughout his administration.
 Also, the federal government provided benefits to the partners of gay and lesbian people who died on September 11th.
 In 2002, President Bush proposed an ambitious $15 billion plan to tackle the global AIDS pandemic.
 Log Cabin members, meeting for our 2003 national convention in Washington, D.C., had a genuine sense of optimism about the direction the Republican Party seemed to be moving on gay and lesbian issues.